6 Unsupervised clustering for cell annotation

 names(risom_dat)[names(risom_dat) == 'manual_gating_phenotype'] <- 'CellType'

 Now that we have loaded the data and defined the markers of interest, we can run the FuseSOM algorithm using the runFuseSOM function.
-We specify the number of clusters to be 23 based on prior domain knowledge.
+We specify the number of clusters (or cell types) to be 23 based on prior domain knowledge.
 The output contains the cluster labels as well as the Self Organizing Map model.

 risomRes <- runFuseSOM(data = risom_dat, markers = risomMarkers,